Vatican probes alleged abuse negligence by Polish cardinal | Law-Order

 - Poland

-The Vatican's embassy in Poland said Saturday that a Holy See envoy spent 10 days in the country checking reports of alleged negligence by a retired archbishop of Krakow who had served as a top aide to the late Pope St. John Paul II.
+The Vatican's embassy in Poland said Saturday that a Holy See envoy spent 10 days in the country checking reports of alleged negligence by a retired archbishop of Krakow who had served as personal secretary to the late Pope St. John Paul II.

-The embassy said that between June 17-26 the envoy retired Cardinal Angelo Bagnasco held a number of meetings and reviewed documents.
+The embassy said that during his June 17-26 visit, retired Cardinal Angelo Bagnasco held a number of meetings and reviewed documents.

 “The aim was to verify signals, also made in public, of negligence by Cardinal Stanislaw Dziwisz during his term as the archbishop of Krakow (2005-2016),” the embassy statement said.